 By default, evaluation ratings are visible to all members of a job's hiring team.
 Members not on the hiring team won't be able to see any evaluations for the job.

-When a group of Workable users is invited to an event (interview, call), their evaluations for that event and pipeline stage are hidden from each other until they submit their own evaluation.
-The only exception to this rule is Super & Recruiting Admins who can always see evaluations.
+When a group of hiring team members is invited to an event (interview, call), their evaluations for that event and pipeline stage are hidden from each other until they submit their own evaluation.
+The only exception to this rule is Admins & Recruiting Admins, who can always see evaluations.

 Hiring team members invited to the event

-- Will not see evaluations from other event invitees for that pipeline stage until submitting their own evaluation.
+- Will not see evaluations from other event invitees for that pipeline stage until they submit their own evaluation.
 The evaluation will remain hidden even if they are @mentioned in someone else's evaluation.
-A question mark will appear next to the candidates' names pointing out that their evaluations are temporarily hidden.
+A question mark will appear next to the candidates' names, pointing out that their evaluations are temporarily hidden.

 - Will see evaluations from previous stages and from users not invited to the event.